monsoonmaelstrom/book2/book2.md

 “Hmm.
 What do you make of all this?”

-“All what?” he asks carefully.
+“All what?” he responds carefully.

 “This,” I say, gesturing to the ship, Lisette, myself.
 All of it.
 “You must have some idea what we’re on about.”